Neil Warnock

-Neil Warnock (born 1 December 1948) is an English football manager and former player who is currently a football advisor for National League South club Torquay United.
-He is also a television and radio pundit.
+Neil Warnock (born 1 December 1948) is an English football manager and former player.
+He is currently football advisor of National League South club Torquay United.
 In a managerial career spanning five decades, Warnock has managed sixteen different clubs from the Premier League to non-league.
-Within English football, he holds the record for the most promotions, with eight, and the most games as a professional manager, with 1626, beating the previous record of 1601 set by Dario Gradi.
+Within English football, he holds the record for the most promotions, with eight, and the most games as a professional manager, with 1,626, beating the previous record of 1,601 set by Dario Gradi.

 Warnock played as a winger for Chesterfield, Rotherham United, Hartlepool, Scunthorpe United, Aldershot, Barnsley, York City and Crewe Alexandra, scoring 36 goals in 327 career league appearances.
 He retired from league football in 1979, aged 30.
-His playing career continued in the 1979–1980 season with non-league Burton Albion making nine appearances and scoring six goals until an injury cut his season short.
-He finished his playing career when returning to Burton Albion as player manager in the 1981–1982 season, playing in 29 games and scoring three goals, before concentrating on management for the rest of his time at Burton.
+His playing career continued in the 1979–80 season with non-league Burton Albion making nine appearances and scoring six goals until an injury cut his season short.
+He finished his playing career when returning to Burton Albion as player manager in the 1981–82 season, playing in 29 games and scoring three goals, before concentrating on management for the rest of his time at Burton.

-Warnock's first managerial job was with non-League Gainsborough Trinity (1980–1981), he would subsequently manage Burton Albion (1981–1986) and Scarborough (1986–1989), winning promotion to the Football League with the latter in 1987.
-He then managed Notts County (1989–1993), leading them from the Third Division to the First Division in successive seasons, though he was dismissed after the club were relegated the season before the First Division became known as the Premiership.
-After a brief spell at Torquay United (1993), he moved to Huddersfield Town (1993–1995), with whom he won promotion to the new First Division.
-He then resigned and joined Plymouth Argyle (1995–1997), leading them to the Second Division.
-After being dismissed, he spent spells with Oldham Athletic (1997–1998) and Bury (1998–1999).
+Warnock's first managerial job was with non-League Gainsborough Trinity, he would subsequently manage Burton Albion and Scarborough, winning promotion to the Football League with the latter in 1987.
+He then managed Notts County, leading them from the Third Division to the First Division in successive seasons, though he was dismissed after the club were relegated in 1992.
+After a brief spell at Torquay United, he moved to Huddersfield Town, with whom he won promotion to the new First Division.
+He then resigned and joined Plymouth Argyle, leading them to the Second Division.
+After being dismissed, he spent spells with Oldham Athletic and Bury.